bitovi/canui/index.md

 ## Fills `$(element).fills([parent])`

 [Fills](http://donejs.com/docs.html#!canui.fills) resizes an element so that it always fills out the remaining space of a parent element.
-This is extremely useful for complex page layouts because Fills includes all margin, padding and sibling element dimensions to calculate the size.
+This is very useful for complex, desktop like page layouts where content panels should fill out the browser window.

 When no parent selector or jQuery element is passed, the elements direct parent element will be filled: